Jordan algebras admitting derivations with invertible values: Simple Jordan algebras admitting derivations with invertible values

 \subsection{The case $J$ is an algebra of Albert type}

-As we have said, the algebras of Albert type are divided in two classes: the division algebras (which are not interesting to us, because all their derivations have invertible values), and the algebras $H(C_3,*_\gamma)$.
-We deal with the later ones in the following
+As we have noted, the algebras of Albert type are divided in two classes: the division algebras (which are not interesting to us, because all their derivations have invertible values), and the algebras $H(C_3,*_\gamma)$.
+We deal with the later ones in the